LiviusNL/vault-consul-demo-cluster/README.md

 ```
 export VAULT_ADDR=http://127.0.0.1:8200
 export VAULT_TOKEN=<your_root_token>
-vault write sys/license text=<contents_of_your_license_file>
+vault write sys/license text=<contents_of_vault_license>
+consul license put <contents_of_consul_license>
 ```
-The last command should show "Success!
-Data written to: sys/license"
+The third command should show "Success!
+Data written to: sys/license" while the fourth command should show "License is valid" and some other text.

 1. To avoid having to export the two variables in future SSH sessions, edit /home/ubuntu/.profile, /home/ubuntu/.bash_profile, and/or /home/ubuntu/.bashrc and add the two export commands at the bottom.